foss-project/zayzafoun/README.md

 Download all the files an extract them to a new folder, then run:

     ./zayzafoun.py

+or by using make

+    make run

+And to initialize the database (for easy migration tasks)

+    make initdb

 For deployment with apache2, you may see this: http://flask.pocoo.org/docs/0.10/deploying/mod_wsgi/ For deployment with nginx and others: http://flask.pocoo.org/docs/0.10/deploying/uwsgi/

 ### TODO: